Elizabeth Wayland Barber

-Elizabeth Jane "Betchen" Wayland Barber (also E. J. W. Barber) is an American scholar and expert on archaeology, linguistics, textiles, and folk dance as well as Professor emerita of archaeology and linguistics at Occidental College.
+Elizabeth Jane Wayland "E.J.W."
+Barber (née Wayland; born 1940) is an American scholar and expert on archaeology, linguistics, textiles, and folk dance as well as professor emerita of archaeology and linguistics at Occidental College.

 Early life

-Wayland Barber was born in 1940, in Pasadena.
+Elizabeth Jane Wayland was born in 1940 in Pasadena.
 She became interested in archaeology at a young age because of her love of interdisciplinary sciences.
 Her family moved to France during her childhood, where she learned French, beginning her interest in linguistics.
 She first developed expert sewing and weaving skills under her mother's tutelage.

 Scholarly work

 She earned a bachelor's degree from Bryn Mawr College in Archaeology and Greek in 1962.
-Her chief mentor was Mabel Lang from whom she learned Linear B and who advised her honors thesis on Linear A. In addition to Lang, she wrote her thesis under Emmett L. Bennett Jr. Her thesis used computer indices of the Hagia Triada Linear A texts in an attempt to decipher its signs and symbols.
+Her chief mentor was Mabel Lang from whom she learned Linear B and who advised her honors thesis on Linear A. In addition to Lang, Wayland wrote her thesis under Emmett L. Bennett Jr. Her thesis used computer indices of the Hagia Triada Linear A texts in an attempt to decipher its signs and symbols.
 The computer indices were made via punched cards, a method which was preceded by the work of Alice E. Kober on Linear B. She earned her PhD from Yale University in linguistics in 1968.
 Her doctoral study at Yale University was supervised by Sydney Lamb, under whom she wrote her dissertation, "The Computer Aided Analysis of Undeciphered Ancient Texts."